khibino/haskell-relational-record/tutorial.md

 * `convTypes` defines data mappings for ambiguous types in SQLite.
 You don't have to understand this at this moment.
 * `defineTable` is a wrapper for the magic function `defineTableFromDB` which is the heart of code generation.

-Using 'DataSource.hs', we need to prepare modules for other tables than Account, of course.
+Using "DataSource.hs", we need to prepare modules for other tables than Account, of course.

 ### Defining relations